michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 30. Then shall they begin to say to the mountains, Fall on us! and to the heights, Cover us!

-31. For if to the tree which is goodOr, prepared. they do these things, unto the dry what shall be?
+31. For if to the tree which is good

 32. And there went with him two others, workers of evil, to be put to death.

-33. And when they came to a certain place called Karkaphtha,The Skull. there they crucified him, and those workers of evil, one on his right hand, and one on his left.
+33. And when they came to a certain place called Karkaphtha,

-34. BUT Jeshu himself said, Father, forgive them; for they know not what they do.Aba shebuk lehun, lo gir yodin mono obdin.
-And they divided his garments, and cast for them lots.
+34. BUT Jeshu himself said, Father, forgive them; for they know not what they do.

 35. But the people stood beholding, and the rulers also, mocking him, and saying, He saved others, let him save himself, if he be the Meshicha, the Chosen of God.